 Restaurants, Entertainment and Hospitality

-Matt Russell is the food and beverage columnist for Inside Tucson Business and the host of On the Menu Live, a radio program that dishes out the latest buzz in the local restaurant, hospitality, and entertainment scene.
-The program airs live every Saturday at 4:00 pm on AM 790, KNST.
-A life-long culinary enthusiast, Matt has interviewed scores of chefs, sommeliers, and restaurateurs from across the country.
+Matt Russell is an award winning publicist and life long culinary enthusiast who has interviewed scores of chefs, sommeliers, and restaurateurs from across the country.
 He has also interviewed some of the nation’s highest profile celebrity chefs, including the Food Network’s Guy Fieri, Melissa D’Arabian, and Jeffrey Saad.

-Donald A. Loose is the managing partner at Loose, Brown, and Associates, P.C.
+Donald A. Loose is the managing partner at Loose Law Group.
 His areas of practice include civil and commercial litigation, construction law, business law, real estate, trusts and estates, personal injury, and wrongful death.
 Loose is a member of the state bars of Arizona and Michigan.
 He is a frequent contributor to radio and television shows on various legal topics.
 Loose is the author of two books, Arizona Laws 101: A Handbook for Non-Lawyers and Estate Planning in Arizona: What You Need to Know, and co-author of The Use of OSHA Regulations in Negligence Cases.

 A native Arizonan, Ken Scoville has been a teacher in Tucson for many years and has written extensively and is active in public speaking about Tucson’s history.
 He is a recognized local historian and outspoken advocate for historic preservation issues and has served on many local boards and committees.
 Since 1984, he has been involved with the revitalization of downtown Tucson and historic preservation issues in the community.
 Since that time he has also conducted walking tours of historic areas in Tucson with an emphasis on understanding why Tucson is the city it is today.